-The work on the next versions of WordPress and Gutenberg is moving along nicely, which is why today’s WordPress Watch focuses on those two projects.
+The work on the next versions of WordPress and Gutenberg is moving along nicely, which is why today’s newsletter focuses on those two projects, similar to last week’s.
 But, there’s more going on in the world of WordPress besides those two projects.
 So, get ready for a few bonus links again!
 Hope you enjoy.

 New features in Gutenberg 6.5

 Improvements on the Block Editor continue ever so diligently.
 Gutenberg 6.5 was released and the release contained a lot of small improvements, including three new features.

 The first new feature comes in the shape of an entirely new block called the Social Links Block.
 The team published a GIF that demonstrates quite nicely what you can do with it:

 The second feature contains an improvement that adds support for local auto-saves to avoid content loss even in environments with unstable internet connections.
 To solve this problem, the Gutenberg team have made it so that edits are saved locally, and a warning is displayed with the possibility to restore the local edits if available.

 The last new feature is the most exciting one, in my opinion.
 This release includes a feature that is marked experimental.
 It adds the possibility to install blocks that are not available locally directly from the block inserter if you have the required permissions.
 Inside the editor, you can find a one-click search and installation of blocks from the block directory.
 Selected blocks are automatically installed as a plugin in the background and inserted into the editor with one click.
 How cool is that?!